 Wandering Italy means taking your time, noticing the details, and planning just enough to get you to interesting places.
 Life is a hoot when you let yourself go.

 We're currently working on creating a resource for folks who travel right.
 Those would be folks who love discovering a culture that isn't theirs.
 The easiest way to do this is to rent a vacation house and stay a while, participating in the local food festivals called sagre and shopping in local markets.
 If you don't speak much Italian, you might be unaware of the differences in shopping in an Italian market.
 So, keep an eye on our Italian Food page for the evolution of this project.
 If you're looking for lodging in the Lunigiana, you might try the new and improved Lunigiana Rentals.

 Wandering Italy has moved up the ranks of travel websites as we've recently returned to working full time to update and add more content.
-If you are interested in working with us or advertising on the site, see our Media Kit.
+If you are interested in showing us great things in Italy or advertising on the site, see our Media Kit.

 Wandering Italy has recently changed hosts.
 After research, I found a host that was very, very fast and had a brilliant support staff.
 So we are now proudly hosted on A2 Hosting.
 As we grew, we couldn't live with the stats program that comes free with website hosting, so we find out what's hot at any given moment with the awesomely detailed and inexpensive Clicky.

 Keep up with our spring and fall wanderings across Italy from our hub in the Lunigiana of Northern Tuscany, and our philosophic, cultural and sometimes foody scribblings when we're home in the US.
 The latest posts are below.